 A little further south of Plaka is the small beach town of Mikri Vigla.
 Further removed from the main towns than the more northern beach resorts, Mikri Vigla is ideal for anyone looking for a quieter beach vacation.
 With its small-town vibe and traditional tavernas, you can really get a feel for authentic Greek life here.

-Whilst the town is less geared towards visitors than other locations on the island, there are still plenty of beachside cafes, restaurants, and supermarkets to keep you supplied with everything you need for a comfortable stay.
+Whilst the town is less geared towards visitors than other locations on the island, there are still plenty of beachside cafes, restaurants and bars, and supermarkets to keep you supplied with everything you need for a comfortable stay.

 If you prefer a more active time at the beach, the area is particularly popular with windsurfers and kite surfers.
 There are several schools in the area offering lessons for beginners, whilst dedicated shops sell and rent the necessary equipment.